-Spray foam insulation can be an excellent way to seal and insulate an attic, as long as it is done correctly.
+Spray foam insulation can be an excellent way to seal and insulate an attic, as long as it’s done correctly.
 With R-values of 6.0 per inch for closed-cell forms and about 3.6 per inch for open-cell versions, spray foam offers excellent insulating performance.

-On the other hand, spray foam is a bit more costly than other types of insulation, and there can be problems if it is installed improperly, such as mold and moisture issues.
+On the other hand, spray foam is a bit more costly than other types, and there can be problems if installed improperly, such as mold and moisture issues.
 If closed-cell spray foam is installed on the underside of the roof deck, it may shorten the life of your roof, though open-cell foam can breathe enough to be used successfully.

-Open-cell spray foam can be used on the underside of the roof deck, in knee-walls, in eaves and in the attic floor.
-Closed-cell spray foam should only be used in the attic floor and knee-walls.
-Using it on the roof deck will prevent the attic from venting properly and could harm the roof, unless airspace is added between the roof and the insulation.
+Open-cell spray foam can be used on the underside of the roof deck, in knee walls, in eaves and in the attic floor.
+Closed-cell spray foam should only be used in the attic floor and knee walls.
+Using it on the roof deck will prevent the attic from venting properly and could harm the roof unless airspace is added between the roof and the insulation.

-To learn more about the installation requirements of spray foam or other types of insulation, call our experts today at (800) 707-9278 or contact us online.
+To learn more about the installation requirements of spray foam or other types of insulation, call our experts today at (800) 707-9278.